chroma-core/chroma/rust/wal3/README.md

 taken no stateful action.
 If the process crashes after the garbage file is written, step 5 will synchronize with the writer to ensure that the garbage file is not deleted until the writer no longer references it.

+The point of doing this in three phases is to ensure that deleting of garbage happens in just one
+service:  The service calling phase3.
+Phases 1 and 2 could technically live together, but were separated so as to make the minimal amount of I/O to update the manifest.

 ## Timing Assumptions